li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 In this study, we intend to extract the greetings from the coversation a corpus and movie subtitles and count their frequency of appearance to analyze the differences in their usage and context.

-The corpus MAGICDATA Mandarin Chinese Conversational Speech Corpus includes 180 hours of Mandarin Chinese speech from 633 speakers.
-All the transcripts are combined into a #link("https://github.com/li3zhen1/sociolinguistics-greeting-analysis/blob/main/mandarin_conversation/mandarin_conversational_corpus_combined_scripts.txt")[219,325 line file] for further analysis.
+The corpus, MAGICDATA Mandarin Chinese Conversational Speech Corpus, includes 180 hours of Mandarin Chinese speech from 633 speakers.
+All the transcripts are joined into a #link("https://github.com/li3zhen1/sociolinguistics-greeting-analysis/blob/main/mandarin_conversation/mandarin_conversational_corpus_combined_scripts.txt")[219,325 line file] for further analysis.

 #let arr = (40, 101, 201, 169, 90, 142, 77)